 ECHA notified you of the draft decision and invited you to provide comments within 30 days of the notification.

-ECHA took into account your comments and did not amend the request(s) or the deadline.
+ECHA took into account your comments and did not amend the request(s).

 ECHA notified the draft decision to the competent authorities of the Member States for proposals for amendment.